 In her free time, Kim enjoys volunteering for other charities and her son's school, playing outside and exploring local parks with her son, trying new restaurants and redecorating her house.

 Brina Bolanz - Development & Marketing Associate

-In her free time Brina loves to read, garden, garage sale, find great new gluten-free places to eat and spend time with her awesome daughter — who recently was able to attend Outdoor School at Canby Grove for the full week!
+In her free time Brina loves to read, garden, garage sale, find great new gluten-free places to eat and spend time with her awesome daughter — who attended Outdoor School at Canby Grove for the full week in 2016.